yanukadeneth99/Discord-Faucet-Bot/README.md

 ## Installation

-1. If you do not have pnpm, run `npm i -g pnpm`
+1. If you do not have pnpm, run `npm i -g pnpm`, also install nodemon if you haven't `npm i -g nodemon`
 2. Install Dependancies using `pnpm install`
 3. Fill in the config and run the bot : `pnpm dev_local`